Friday, November 2, 5:30pm

 No registration needed – but arrive early for free face-painting & festivities!

-The Procession will begin at The Harbor Hotel, travel west on Commercial Street, turn onto Hancock Street and end at The Provincetown Theater.
+The Procession will begin at The Harbor Hotel, travel west on Commercial Street, turn onto Hancock Street, and end at The Provincetown Theater.
+If interested in watching the procession, join us along Commercial Street in the East End beginning at Allerton Street and ending at Hancock Street.

 Once at the Theater, come inside to view the Ofrenda Exhibition and feed your soul.

-Cash bar and delicious tacos for sale from Provincetown’s own Taqueria.
+Cash bar and tacos for sale from Taqueria.